 There are two semesters, one beginning in April and the other in September.
 Each semester consists of 15 weeks of classes, including final examinations.
 To ensure that each course is held a sufficient number of hours to fulfill the regulations of MEXT, make-up class days for regular class days cancelled due to holidays may be scheduled at the end of the term prior to the examination period.
-For the academic year 2012, "virtual Monday" will be held on Tuesday January 15th for the autumn semester.
+For the academic year 2013, "virtual day" are as follows: